awruef/crab-clang/README.md

 Very skeletal so far.
 We are exploring how to represent the AST in CRAB.
 Right now, it only works for the ludicrously simple example program.

-# immediate to-do?

-1. The organization of visitors is a catastrophe.
-I'm not totally sure what to do between the distinction between a CRAB _constraint_ and a CRAB _expression_.
-It seems like sometimes, you want to run an _expression_ down to a temporary that holds the results, and other times, you want to translate a _statement_ into modifications on a basic block.
-2. To compound this catastrophe-ness, when you're iterating over the contents of a `CFGBlock` the `Stmt`'s are all `const` qualified and the `RecursiveASTVisitor` isn't.
-So, there will need to be a recursive function that _is_ `const` qualified (right now it's a function named `walkStmt`) that will do a recursive traversal of `Stmt` into CRAB CFG.
-3. The `assume` generation needs to be different.
-If there's a branch in block *A* and that branch calculates a bunch of intermediate stuff (say like, `f() < g()`) then the code for calculation needs to be in block *A* and the assumes need to be in terms of the temporaries produced by the calculation.

-   One way to deal with this that I thought of today: as a pre-pass, identify all basic blocks that are the target of a branch, and create pre versions of those basic blocks only to hold assume statements.
-Actually, this doesn't need to be done as a pre-pass, it could probably be done during the insertion of the assume statements.
-At the point when the assume statements are being generated, we're in block _A_ with succs _B_ and _C_.
-Create block _B'_ and _C'_, and make _A_ branch to _B'_ and _C'_.
-Put `assume` statements into _B'_ and _C'_, then have _B'_ branch to _B_ and _C'_ branch to _C_.
-4. How to deal with variable-width integers?
-It seems like this is something that we need to push down into the domain.